* As an Amazon affiliate, this site earns from qualifying purchases.

 Never Alone in the Darkness

-Psalm 23:1-3a, 3b-4, 5, 6 reminds us that God is close, even in times of sorrow and loss.
-He brings peace and rest to our hearts.
-He walks with us, even in the darkest places.
-We do not need to be afraid because He stays by our side and gives us strength.
+Psalm 23:1-3a, 3b-4, 5, 6 reminds us that God is near in times of sorrow.
+When we grieve, He brings peace to our hearts.
+Even in the darkest moments, He walks with us and gives us strength to keep moving forward.

 Resources